tylingsoft/graphlibrary/README.md

 Graphlibrary is a JavaScript library that provides data structures for undirected and directed multi-graphs along with algorithms that can be used with them.

 Graphlibrary is not built from scratch, it's based on [dagrejs/graphlib](https://github.com/dagrejs/graphlib).
-And it is designed as an out-of-box replacement of dagrejs/graphlib.
+And it is designed as an out-of-box replacement for dagrejs/graphlib.

 To learn more [see our Wiki](https://github.com/dagrejs/graphlib/wiki).